devikavarshney/Let-s-Video-Call/plan.md

 #Plan of action
--Initialize nodejs project
+-Initialize nodejs project done
--initialize your first view
+-initialize your first view done
 -create room id
 -add the ability to view our own video
 -add ability to allow others to stream their video